Selective Prediction via Training Dynamics: Acknowledgements

 This work was supported by CIFAR (through a Canada CIFAR AI Chair), by NSERC (under the Discovery Program), and by a gift from Ericsson.
+Anvith Thudi is supported by a Vanier Fellowship.
 We are also grateful to the Vector Institute’s sponsors for their financial support.
+In particular, we thank Roger Grosse, Chris Maddison, Franziska Boenisch, Natalie Dullerud, Mohammad Yaghini, Sierra Wyllie, Jonas Guan, Michael Zhang, and Tom Ginsberg for fruitful discussions.
+We would also like to thank the Vector ops and services teams for making the office such a wonderful place to work, and for the (limitless) free hot chocolate.